Should I Leave My Boiler On Continuously?

 This is how much the gas cost us…

-So it appears, after all, that it is indeed cheaper to run the heating for 12 hours straight, rather than a couple of hours here and there.
+So it appears, after all, that it is indeed cheaper (per hour) to run the heating for 12 hours straight, rather than a couple of hours here and there.

 Now I haven’t included the cost of electricity – because we had some electrical items running during some tests but not during other tests.
 This is purely gas costs.
 So there’ll be a small additional cost to run the pump.
 Also, I haven’t included the standing charge – because you’d still have to pay the 11p or so, even if you shivered all winter!